section-engineering-education/engineering-education/content/articles/understanding-layer-2-blockchain/index.md

 Optimistic rollups regard that every transaction performed on the blockchain is valid.
 However, in most cases, optimistic rollups take a considerate amount of time to confirm the transactions.
 This waiting period gives rollups ample time to resolve a dispute if a challenge arises.

 #### Zero-knowledge rollups
 They perform computations off the chain before submitting the primary chain's validity proof.
 They at times use the [smart contract](https://www.ibm.com/topics/smart-contracts) to hold the funds on the base layer.
-Funds are then released once the proof of validity has been submitted.
-The primary chain has also validated and confirmed the transaction.
+Funds are then released once the proof of validity has been submitted and the primary chain has validated and confirmed the transaction.

 ### Importance of layer-2 blockchains
 Below are some of the benefits layer-2 protocols offer in the blockchain ecosystem: